antronerds/r2-tutorials/original/R2Tutorials.md

-1. Select from the main screen either the left menu or in field 3, Kaplan Meier – By gene expression.
-Make sure that “Tumor Neuroblastoma public – Versteeg – 88” is selected, for analyses choose ’Kaplan Scan a single gene’ fill in MYCN and use as cut-off method “ scan ” and click ‘next’.
+1. Select from the main screen either the left menu or in field 3, Kaplan Meier ï¿½ By gene expression.
+Make sure that ï¿½Tumor Neuroblastoma public ï¿½ Versteeg ï¿½ 88ï¿½ is selected, for analyses choose ï¿½Kaplan Scan a single geneï¿½ fill in MYCN and use as cut-off method ï¿½ scan ï¿½ and click ï¿½nextï¿½.
-2. In the next screen use the prefilled settings and click ‘next’.
+2. In the next screen use the prefilled settings and click ï¿½nextï¿½.
 3. The Kaplan scan generates a Kaplan Meier Plot based on the most optimal mRNA cut-off expression level to discriminate between a good and bad prognosis cohort.
-4. The determined separation in groups can be stored in a track and used in other analyes, click the ‘store as track’ button [![](_static/images/WorkingWithKaplan_GroupPvalue.png)**Figure
+4. The determined separation in groups can be stored in a track and used in other analyes, click the ï¿½store as trackï¿½ button [![](_static/images/WorkingWithKaplan_GroupPvalue.png)**Figure
     5: Kaplan plot with multiple cutoffs: A) Scan B) Quartile C) Median D)
     Average**](Image:Image:WorkingWithKaplan_GroupPvalue.png)
-5. To illustrate that with the Kaplan scan more significant biological subgroups can be found, adjust the cut-off mode to ‘median’ in the settings menu and click ‘redraw’graph.
+5. To illustrate that with the Kaplan scan more significant biological subgroups can be found, adjust the cut-off mode to ï¿½medianï¿½ in the settings menu and click ï¿½redrawï¿½graph.
     [![](_static/images/WorkingWithKaplan_Multiple.png)**Figure
     6:Kaplan plot with multiple cutoffs: A) Scan B) Quartile C) Median D)